 - 1.1.
-This Code of Practice relates to the powers and duties conferred or imposed under Part 2 and Chapter 1 of Part 6 of the Investigatory Powers Act 2016 ("the Act").
+This Code of Practice relates to the exercise of functions conferred by virtue of Part 2 and Chapter 1 of Part 6 of the Investigatory Powers Act 2016 ("the Act").
+It should be read alongside Part 2 and Chapter 1 of Part 6 of the Act and the explanatory notes.
 It provides guidance on the procedures that must be followed when interception of communications and/or the obtaining of secondary data can take place under these provisions.
-This Code of Practice is primarily intended for use by those public authorities listed in section 18 of the Act.
-It will also allow postal and telecommunication service operators and other interested bodies to understand the procedures to be followed by those public authorities. - 1.2.
-The Act provides that all codes of practice issued under Schedule 7 are admissible as evidence in criminal and civil proceedings.
-If any provision of this code appears relevant before any court or tribunal considering any such proceedings, or to the Investigatory Powers Tribunal, or to the Investigatory Powers Commissioner responsible for overseeing the powers and capabilities conferred by the Act on the intercepting agencies, or to the Information Commissioner, it may be taken into account. - 1.3.
-For the avoidance of doubt, the duty to have regard to the Code when exercising functions to which the Code relates exists regardless of any contrary content of an intercepting agency's internal advice or guidance.
+This Code of Practice is primarily intended for use by those public authorities listed in section 18 of the Act as well as postal and telecommunications operators and other interested bodies to understand the procedures to be followed. - 1.2.
+The Act provides that all codes of practice issued under Schedule 7 to the Act are admissible as evidence in criminal and civil proceedings.
+If any provision of this code appears relevant to any court or tribunal considering any such proceedings, the Investigatory Powers Tribunal, the Investigatory Powers Commissioner, or to the Information Commissioner, it may be taken into account. - 1.3.
+For the avoidance of doubt, the duty to have regard to the Code when exercising functions to which the Code relates exists regardless of any contrary content of an intercepting authority's internal advice or guidance. - 1.4.
+The Human Rights Act 1998 gives effect in UK law to the rights set out in the ECHR.
+Some of these rights are absolute, such as the prohibition on torture, while others are qualified, which means that it is permissible for public authorities to interfere with those rights if certain conditions are satisfied. - 1.5.
+Amongst the qualified rights is a person's right to respect for their private and family life, home and correspondence, as provided for by Article 8 of the ECHR.
+It is Article 8 that is most likely to be engaged when the intercepting authorities seek to obtain personal information about a person by means of interception.
+Such conduct may also engage Article 10, freedom of expression. - 1.6.
+Persons in an intercepting authority who are likely to be involved in applying for interception warrants, carrying out interception, or using the product of interception should receive mandatory training regarding their professional and legal responsibilities, including the application of the provisions of the Act and this Code of Practice.
+Refresher training and/or updated guidance should be provided when systems or policies are updated.